 In April 2015, 13 people were arrested in Peterborough (in an operation jointly with the Police, the National Crime Agency (NCA), the British Red Cross and The Salvation Army) in an on-going investigation into people trafficking and enforced labour of Slovakian nationals with the UK.
-Twenty potential victims (including 6 children) were removed from several properties during the raids.
+Twenty potential victims (including six children) were removed from several properties during the raids.

 The GLA’s Chief Executive said he could see exploitation happening in other sectors but was powerless to do anything about it.
-The GLA Chair said
+The GLA Chair said:

 “If there are exploited workers that we can see then we want to do something about it.
-It is a political decision as to what our remit it.
-We say we are happy to take it on if Government want to expand the scope of what we do then they need to give us more money to do it.”
+It is a political decision as to what our remit is.
+We say we are happy to take it on if the Government want to expand the scope of what we do then they need to give us more money to do it.”

 The Labour Party, in their 2015 election manifesto, said it would extend the remit of the GLA where there is evidence of abuse of workers.